Causally Fair Node Classification on Non-IID Graph Data: Experiments

-We compare the proposed framework \textbf{MPVA} with several state-of-the-art non-IID bias mitigation methods and the conventional IID constraint-base methods. \begin{itemize}[leftmargin=0.2in] \item \textbf{GCN-RD} and \textbf{GCN-IID} are the conventional Graph Convolutional Networks (GCN) with the risk difference and the causal fairness constraints developed for the IID data.
-The constraint formulation is described in the appendix. \item \textbf{FairGNN} \citep{DBLP:conf/wsdm/DaiW21} employs a covariance-based adversarial discriminator to predict the sensitive attribute into the conventional GNN node classifier. \item \textbf{GEAR} \citep{DBLP:conf/wsdm/MaGWYZL22} utilizes a variational auto-encoder to synthesize counterfactual samples to achieve counterfactual fairness for node classification. \end{itemize} For the detailed implementation of baseline methods, please refer to the implementation section in the technical appendix.
+\textbf{Mitigation Baselines:} We compare the proposed framework \textbf{MPVA} with several state-of-the-art non-IID bias mitigation methods and the conventional IID constraint-based methods. \textbf{GCN-RD} and \textbf{GCN-IID} are conventional Graph Convolutional Networks (GCNs) with risk-difference and IID causal fairness constraints, respectively.
+The constraint formulation is described in the appendix. \textbf{FairGNN} \citep{DBLP:conf/wsdm/DaiW21} uses a covariance-based adversarial discriminator to predict the sensitive attribute from the conventional GNN node classifier. \textbf{GEAR} \citep{DBLP:conf/wsdm/MaGWYZL22} uses a variational autoencoder to synthesize counterfactual samples and achieve counterfactual fairness for node classification. \textbf{NIFTY} \citep{DBLP:conf/uai/AgarwalLZ21} enhances fairness and stability in GNNs by introducing a novel objective function and layer-wise weight normalization based on the Lipschitz constant. \textbf{FairINV} \citep{DBLP:conf/kdd/ZhuLBZC24} trains fair GNNs by eliminating spurious correlations between labels and sensitive attributes within a single training session.
+Implementation details appear in Section~\ref{sec:implementation} in the appendix.